makeandship/grunt-wordpress-deploy/README.md

         "url": "http://staging_url",
         "path": "/staging_path",
         "ssh_host": "user@staging_host",
-		"container": "container_name" // if you are using docker },
+		"container": "container_name", // if you are using docker "docker_machine": "machine_name" // if you are using docker-machine
+      },
       your_environment: {
         ...